arthvadrr/easy-html-table-maker/README.md

 ## What is this?

-This is a tool for quickly generating html markup for those troublesome tables.
+A GUI webapp tool for quickly generating html markup for tables.

 ## How to use
 Download the repo, unzip it and open index.html